rss logo

 root@host:~# . ./vars root@host:~# ./revoke-full user

-• Edit /etc/openvpn/server.conf and add (to be adapted according to the location of its crl.pem file) :
+• Edit /etc/openvpn/server.conf and add (depending on the location of its crl.pem file):

 […] crl-verify /etc/openvpn/easy-rsa/keys/crl.pem […]